Solar Panel Cost in Houston, TX (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Houston area costs approximately $13,000 for a 8 kW system before incentives.
-After the 30% federal tax credit and Texas state incentives, the net cost drops to approximately $9,100.
+A typical solar installation in Houston costs approximately $13,000 for a 8 kW system (about $1.63/watt) before incentives.
+After the 30% federal tax credit, the net cost drops to approximately $9,100.
+That is 13% below the U.S. average of $15,000.
+See all Texas incentives.

 SolarSavingsAI Research Team